Information used by fdroid update

 This determines the policy for moving old versions of an app to the archive repo, if one is configured.
 The configuration sets a default maximum number of versions kept in the main repo, after which older ones are moved to the archive.
 This app-specific policy setting can override that.

-The version specified via CurrentVersionCode
+The version specified via CurrentVersionCode is

-newest version when deciding which versions to put into the archive.
-This
+always considered the newest version when deciding which versions to put

-means that when ArchivePolicy
+into the archive.
+This means that when ArchivePolicy is set to 1

-CVC is kept, which is not necessarily the one with the highest version code.
+the APK corresponding to CVC is kept, which is not necessarily the one with

 Currently the only supported format is n